 This is but one health insurance benefit that citizens can look into.
 The Medicare welfare program mostly will focus on the disabled or seniors.
 Anyone else, who does not qualify, can explore a host of other health insurance programs, many of which are free.
 Combining this type of support, with cash assistance from welfare, can improve access to the health care system in the US for the poor and uninsured.

 Very low income families can get help from Supplemental Nutrition Assistance Program (SNAP).
 This is the main USDA hunger prevention program, and it gives families a stipend each month that can help them buy groceries.
 The welfare benefit is not the same as cash aid, as an EBT card is used.
-Find how to apply for EBT cards, welfare programs that pay for groceries and help from food stamp benefits is very similar in that funds are given to each family as a form of welfare assistance.
+Find how to apply for EBT cards, welfare programs that pay for groceries and help from food stamp benefits.

-Tens of millions of families benefit from food stamps.
+- Tens of millions of families benefit from food stamps.
 Many others can, but are not aware of the income criteria or even that SNAP can also process applications in an emergency.
 So there are some welfare assistance programs with shorter application times than others, and food stamps is one of them.
 As an EBT card can be issued in a matter of days.
 Learn more on what food stamps area.

 Households can apply for other welfare type programs or entitlements that prevent hunger.
 There are free school lunches for kids, surplus commodities for the elderly, and many more that are offered by the USDA or state governments.
 While the federal government may not always call them welfare assistance, some states will refer to them that way.
 Find a listing of other food assistance programs.